 There are times when we can think of health issues as standalone problems.
 However, the truth is that our illnesses, issues and general health are heavily interconnected.
-Vein health in the legs can affect and be affected by our diet, muscle fitness and other conditions like diabetes, blood pressure, respiratory conditions and more.
+Vein health in the legs can affect and be affected by our diet, muscle fitness and other conditions.
+These include diabetes, blood pressure, respiratory conditions and more.

-If you’re overweight, a smoker or you have health issues that affect your blood-flow like low blood pressure, diabetes, haemophilia or something else, then varicose veins can pose a more serious risk to you, and getting treatment early gives you the best chance to stay on top of these conditions.
+If you’re overweight, a smoker or you have health issues that affect your blood-flow like low blood pressure, diabetes, haemophilia or something else, then varicose veins can pose a more serious risk to you.
+Getting treatment early gives you the best chance to stay on top of these conditions.

 Aesthetic and appearance

-It’s important not to underestimate how we feel about our bodies, and while a positive body image is the most important thing here, having these veins removed can benefit your physical and mental health, and is definitely worth considering.
+It’s important not to underestimate how we feel about our bodies.
+And while a positive body image is the most important thing here, having these veins removed can benefit your physical and mental health.
+It is therefore definitely worth considering.

 What can happen when varicose veins remain untreated?

 One of the things to remember if you have varicose veins is that they are a circulatory disorder.
-The tiny valves in your veins that were supposed to keep blood flowing up towards the heart are damaged by a condition called chronic venous insufficiency, or CVI.
+The tiny valves in your veins that were supposed to keep blood flowing up towards the heart are damaged.
+This is due to a condition called chronic venous insufficiency, or CVI.
 As a result, over time your circulation may become worse and worse, causing changes in the colour and texture of your legs.

 Your skin may start to turn brown in colour and become more brittle and fragile, and thus more susceptible to injury.
-Minor scrapes can turn into open, bleeding sores called venous ulcers that do not respond to topical treatment and refuse to heal.
+Minor scrapes can turn into open, bleeding sores.
+These are called venous ulcers and do not respond to topical treatment and refuse to heal.
 70% of all venous ulcers are due to varicose veins, caused by a kind of “domino effect.”
 The varicose veins lead to reflux, which leads to venous hypertension, and impaired microcirculation.
-This then leads to tissue responses as the skin covering the veins fail to get the oxygen they need, and the result is a bleeding skin ulcer.
+This then leads to tissue responses as the skin covering the veins fail to get the oxygen they need.
+The result is a bleeding skin ulcer.